slsa-framework/oss-na24-slsa-workshop-model-integrity/model_signing/readme.md

 Enter verification code:
 ```

+You shoud be prompted with a verification code.
+If you do not, re-run the same command but additionally pass the `--disable-ambient` flag.

-What just happened?
-What is this link?
-Sigstore is asking you to authenticate to you email provider via [OIDC Connect](https://openid.net/developers/how-connect-works/).
+WWHat is the verification code?
+Sigstore is asking you to authenticate to your email provider via [OIDC Connect](https://openid.net/developers/how-connect-works/).
 At the time of writing, Sigstore supports [three identity providers](https://github.com/sigstore/model-transparency/blob/main/model_signing/README.md): Google, Microsoft and GitHub.
 Copy the weblink that is presented to you in your web browser and follow the steps.
 You'll get a token.
 Copy it in the terminal and press Enter.

 ```shell
 Enter verification code: .....